igdev0/igdev0/README.md

-# Hello, I’m igdev 👋
+# Hello, I’m Ianos 👋

 💻 Full-stack developer with 5+ years of experience
 ⚡ Specialized in **React, React-Native, TypeScript, Node.js, and Solidity**